danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 for anyone interested in looking at it.
 Just click on `Jun_Math_Sched.tex` inside `LaTeX_file` above.
 (Alternatively, click on [this link](https://github.com/danielharrell/Junior_Math_Schedule_with_Supplement/tree/main/LaTeX_file).)

 ## Edits
+### June 1, 2022
+- Deleted errata list from first page of schedule.
+(The manual has been corrected.)
 ### May 27, 2022
 - Changed footnote counter from symbol to number.
 ### August 2, 2021